 Pink noise is produced with a random combination of all the frequencies that you can hear, but with the lower frequencies containing more power.
 Compared to white noise, it sounds more pleasant because of its balanced volume across the frequencies.
 This is why it has a slightly lower pitch so it feels softer.

-You can find pink noise in nature like rain, winds and even in some parts of a bird songs.
+You can find pink noise in nature like rain, winds, and even in some parts of bird songs.
 A study found that people felt less stressed hearing pink noise compared to listening to the noises in an intensive care unit.
 The best use for pink noise is to relax before sleeping, so if you tend to meditate at that time, it’s going to improve your sleep quality as well as release all the day-long tension in the body.
+Incorporating pink noise into your morning frequency music routine can also set a calming tone for the day ahead.

 3. Brown Noise: Benefits for Relaxation & Focus